 Email: terrece@comcast.net

+Phone: (801) 564-0892

 Layton, UT

+Available for:

-Terrece Beesley is a watercolor artist who received her BFA degree in painting from Utah State University.
+Schools K-12, Rural, Adults, Seniors, Workshops for teachers Terrece Beesley is a watercolor artist who received her BFA degree in painting from Utah State University.
 She has exhibited her paintings locally and nationally, receiving an Award of Merit in the Spring Salon at the Springville Museum.
 Terrece has also exhibited at the following galleries: Eccles Art Center - Carriage House Exhibition, Feb.
 2009 Group Show, Agora Gallery, NYC, Feb.
 2009 Union Station Gallery, Jan.
-2010

-Terrece has a strong desire to share her passion for water-color painting with children, so generations coming up can learn to love great art and discover the joy of the creative process.
+2010 Terrece has a strong desire to share her passion for watercolor painting with children, so generations coming up can learn to love great art and discover the joy of the creative process.
 Terrece's personal teaching goal is to encourage individualism while introducing students to elements of art.
 Using modern artists as guides, students will create paintings in various styles with watercolor and various media.
 As requests and circumstances vary from site to site, so does the program.
 Terrece's school projects will integrate the K-8 visual art core curriculum.

-Crystal Begay

-Beadwork moccasins, cultural
+Crystal Begay Beadwork moccasins, cultural